nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-"Career Development: Mastering best practices, hiring systems, interview prep, and SOP writing for technical professionals seeking career growth in software engineering."
+"Career Development offers comprehensive resources for technical professionals, including best practices for job interviews, resume writing, and hiring systems, along with statement of purpose guidance to help advance their careers."
 *Subcategories: Best Practices, Hiring Systems, Job Interview Preparation, Statement Of Purpose Writing* *Items: 4*